spesmilo/electrum-server/HOWTO.md

 will download the Bitcoin sources, patch, compile and install the binary to our `~/bin` directory.

+Note that updated versions may affect these instructions, so *be mindful of what you are doing!*

     $ cd ~/src
     $ wget https://github.com/bitcoin/bitcoin/tarball/v0.6.0 -O bitcoin-0.6.0.tgz
     $ tar xvzf bitcoin-0.6.0.tgz